helina42/Portfolio/README.md

 > I would like to thank Microverse for giving me the chance to test myself during this project!.

-> I would like to thank Chandan Gupta for contributing to this project.
+> I would like to thank Adams Bamfo for working on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>